hillspen/hillspen.github.io/_pages/talks.md

 nav_order: 7
 ---

-Slides and other material for the talks I have given.

 {% assign talks = site.data.talks | sort: 'date' | reverse %}
 {% assign last_year = '' %}